astronomer/docs/astro/create-deployment.md

 You can create a Deployment from a Workspace on Astro.
 After you create a Deployment, you can deploy DAGs to it from the Astro CLI or from a continuous delivery (CI/CD) process.
 All DAGs and tasks on Astro are executed within a Deployment.

 Every Deployment is hosted on a single Astro cluster with its own dedicated resources, which you can customize to meet the unique requirements of your Organization.
 Every Astro cluster operates with a primary database that hosts the individual databases for each Deployment.
 To restrict communication between Deployments, resources for each Deployment are isolated within a corresponding Kubernetes namespace in the data plane.
-See [Deployment Network Isolation](data-protection.md#deployment-network-isolation).
+See [Deployment network isolation](data-protection.md#deployment-network-isolation).

 ## Prerequisites